ember-learn/guides-source/guides/release/models/customizing-serializers.md

 }
 ```

-The normalized JSON object that Ember Data expects a serializer to
+The normalized JSON object that EmberData expects a serializer to
 return looks like this:

 ```json